Texas man executed for 2001 killing of 5-year-old girl abducted from a store

-HUNTSVILLE, Texas (AP) — A Texas man convicted of abducting and strangling a 5-year-old girl who was taken from a Walmart store while her family was doing their Christmas shopping in 2001 was executed Thursday evening.
+HUNTSVILLE, Texas (AP) — A Texas man convicted of strangling a 5-year-old girl who was taken from a Walmart store nearly 22 years ago and burning her body was executed Thursday evening.

 David Renteria, 53, was pronounced dead at 7:11 p.m.
-CST after a chemical injection at the state penitentiary in Huntsville for the deat of Alexandra Flores.
-He prayed, sang and asked for forgiveness before the drugs began flowing.
+CST following an injection at the state penitentiary in Huntsville for the killing of Alexandra Flores.
+Renteria prayed, sang and asked for forgiveness in a statement before his execution.

 “I’m sorry for all the wrongs I have done.
-And for those wo have called for my death, who are about to murder me, I forgive you,” he said in a final statement.
+And for those wo have called for my death, who are about to murder me, I forgive you,” he said in the statement.
+He was pronounced dead 11 minutes after he began receiving a lethal dose of pentobarbital, a powerful sedative.

-Prosecutors said Flores, the youngest of eight children, was with family on a shopping excursion to the El Paso store on Nov.
-18, 2001, when she was led from the store by Renteria, strangled and her body set on fire.
-The child's remains were found the next day in an alley some 16 miles (25 kilometers) away.
+Prosecutors said Flores, the youngest of eight children, was at the El Paso store on Nov.
+18, 2001, during a Christmas shopping outing when she was abducted from the store, strangled and her body set on fire.
+Her body was found the next day in an alley some 16 miles (25 kilometers) away.

 Renteria’s execution proceeded after the U.S. Supreme Court declined two separate defense requests for a stay earlier in the day.